marcoabbadini/marcoabbadini.github.io/teaching.md

 # Seminars

-- What are and how does container work, Computer Engineering, a.y.
+- What are and how do containers work, Computer Engineering, a.y.
 2022/23